 Contemplating where to live in Fort Worth?
 There of plenty of spots to plant some roots.
 Here are some of the best Fort Worth neighborhoods:

 - Southlake.
-Although it’s a half-hour commute from downtown, Southlake offers plenty of things to do for young professionals.
-From its outstanding public school systems to daily events at Southlake Town Square, you’ll never run out of things to do in this family friendly neighborhood.
+Located only a half-hour commute from downtown, Southlake offers plenty of things to do for young professionals.
+From its outstanding public school systems to daily events at Southlake Town Square, you’ll never run out of things to do in this family-friendly neighborhood.

 - Keller.
 Named one of “America’s Best Small Towns” three times in the last decade, Keller has gained national attention for its big-city conveniences and small-town roots.
 The area offers an excellent school system, multiple award-winning sports facilities and historic charm.